The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 It is the responsibility of each student to contact the Graduate School (645-2939) and the Student Response Center (645-2450) prior to the deadline dates to be certain that all of the requirements and paperwork for his/her degree have been completed.

-Students are URGED to refer to the University at Buffalo Graduate School website for a description of policies and procedures related to Graduate Study.
+Please refer to the University at Buffalo Graduate School website for a description of policies and procedures related to Graduate Study.

 This is a multi-page document that includes a summary of courses to be applied toward a degree.
 The filing of this program with the Graduate School indicates that the student is entering the final stages of degree completion.
 This form must be completed and forwarded to the Graduate School as soon as possible following successful completion of the Proposition Examination.

-As the name implies, the M-Form is used for several purposes.
+Thesis: As the name implies, the M-Form is used for multiple purposes.
 In relation to the thesis or dissertation, the form is submitted to the Graduate Office to certify that defense of the thesis was satisfactorily completed and that ALL requirements for the degree have been satisfied.
 This form must be signed by the major professor, the Dissertation Committee members, and by the Chair or the Director of Graduate Studies of the Department.

 An electronic copy of the doctoral dissertation is required; copyrighting is optional.
 The doctoral candidate must sign a Graduate School Billing Form acknowledging that charges for cataloging will be paid prior to degree conferral.
 Diplomas will be mailed out directly from the Student Response Center.
 The Survey of Earned Doctorates Form is used to collect information from all candidates in the U.S.; the National Research Council publishes summaries of these data annually.